WebAssembly/spec/md-proto/WebAssembly.md

 | `i64.lt_s`  | `(i64, i64) : (i32)`        | [C], [S] | 0x6a   | `<s` (11)

-The `lt_s` instruction tests whether the left operand is less than the right operand, interpreting the operands as signed values.
+The `lt_s` instruction tests whether the left operand is less than the right operand, interpreting the operands as signed.

 #### Integer Less Than, Unsigned